 What are Cartons and Cartonboard?

-Cartons are small to medium-sized “cardboard boxes” made from cartonboard.
-They are used to package a wide range of products from foodstuffs – such as cereals, frozen and chilled food, confectionery, bakery goods, tea, coffee and other dry foods – to pharmaceuticals, cosmetics and more.
+Folding cartons are small to medium-sized boxes made of cartonboard.
+They are used to package a wide range of products, from food – such as cereals, frozen and chilled foods, confectionery, baked goods, tea, coffee and other dry foods – to pharmaceuticals, cosmetics and more.

-Many different types of cartonboard are manufactured, all of which can be made in a variety of different weights (grammages) and thicknesses.
-The type of cartonboard and the fibre composition depends on the intended use and the specific requirements.
+Many different types of cartonboard are produced, all of which can be manufactured in different weights (grammages) and thicknesses.
+The type of cartonboard and fibre composition depend on the intended use and the specific requirements.
 Usually, cartonboard is made up of several plies to make the best possible use of the different types of raw materials and optimise product performance.

 Cartonboard is made from wood chippings (from trees) or from recycled paper and board.
 The wood raw material comes from sustainably managed forests.
-Not only are they a renewable resource, but in Europe, forest growth exceeds wood harvested.
+Not only are they a renewable resource, but in Europe more trees are grown than are harvested.
 European forests are grown and harvested in a carefully controlled and sustainable way – so successfully that European forests, where most of the raw material comes from, have grown by an area the size of Switzerland in just 10 years!
-Trees play an essential role in reducing climate change as they absorb carbon dioxide and emit oxygen.
+Trees play an essential role in reducing climate change as they absorb carbon dioxide and release oxygen.

 Cartonboard is renewable, recyclable and biodegradable.
 It is a truly sustainable packaging material and a perfect example of the circular economy.

-Here you can see a few examples of cartons all of which were recent winners in the European Carton Excellence Awards:
+Here are some examples of cartons, all of which have recently won awards at the European Carton Excellence Awards:

-Please note that this competition is all about printed “folding” cartons so brown fluted corrugated boxes and liquid packaging (e.g. fruit juice cartons) are excluded.
+Please note that this competition only includes printed folding cartons, thus brown fluted corrugated cardboard and packaging for liquids (e.g. fruit juice cartons) are excluded.

 Cartons and Cartonboard

 More than ever, packaging is needed to protect products and the environment, but also to sell the packaged products.
-It’s the only thing that always accompanies a product, regardless of its point of sale – on-shelf or online; the only “companion“ that can support the product anytime and anywhere.
+A product is always accompanied by its packaging, regardless of where it is sold – on the shelf or online; packaging is the only “companion” that can support the product anytime, anywhere.

 No form of packaging is more communicative and informative than the carton.
-Cartons have a high-quality image, offer strong shelf impact and are highly regarded by the consumer.
-Research confirms that they trust and prefer them to other forms of packaging.
+Folding cartons have a high-quality image, offer a strong impact on the shelf and are highly regarded by consumers.
+Research confirms that folding cartons are trusted and preferred over other forms of packaging.

-With their high-quality printing and the vast array of special effects, cartons provide a quality image at the point of sale that can be vital to the success of a product.
-The addition of texture or “feel” to a carton can give it additional emotional appeal to the consumer.
-Designs can include tamper-evidence, child-resistance or other security benefits through tagging mechanisms, creative constructional design as well as print and ink system technologies.
-Also, did you know that packaging protects 10 times more resources than it uses and has only 3 – 5% of the environmental load compared to food production?
+With their high-quality print and wide range of special effects, folding cartons convey an image of quality at the point of sale that can be crucial to a product’s success.
+Adding texture or ‘feel’ to a folding carton can give it an additional emotional appeal to the consumer.
+Design can include tamper-evident, child-resistant or other security benefits through tamper-evident marks, creative design and printing / ink system technologies.
+Did you know that packaging protects ten times more resources than it consumes and accounts for only 3-5 % of environmental impact compared to food production?